 - Familiarize yourself with the materials on the Student Home Page and Premed Student Home Page.

-- Email the following information to the National Student President, National Recruitment Chair, and your Regional Director:
+- Email the following information to the National Medical Student President, National Recruitment Chair, and your Regional Director:

 - PREMED Branches, please send your info to the National Premed President and National Premed Recruitment Chair: